Backend Architecture & Platform Strategy

 Every few months, teams blame Next.js for performance, SEO, or scaling issues.
 In many cases, the conclusion is wrong.
 Next.js is often not the problem—your architecture is.
 Learn why framework rewrites fail and what actually works.

-Backend architecture consulting for companies operating production systems.
-We support organizations with scalable backend design, microservices architecture, and system architecture based on the specific technical and regulatory context of each project.
+Architecture & systems consulting for companies operating production platforms.
+We support organizations with scalable backend design, event-driven systems, and system architecture based on the specific technical and regulatory context of each project.
 All services are delivered individually and depend on system requirements and constraints.

 Architectural outcomes depend on implementation quality, operational practices, workloads, and organisational constraints.
 No specific scalability, availability, or performance guarantees are provided.